icarus-consulting/Yaapii.Http/readme.md

         ),
         new Get("https://example.com")
     );
-var status = new Status.Of(response) // implements INumber, see Yaapii.Atoms
+var status = new Status.Of(response); // implements INumber, see Yaapii.Atoms
-var contentTypes = new ContentType.Of(response) // implements IEnumerable<string>
+var contentTypes = new ContentType.Of(response); // implements IEnumerable<string>
-var contentType = new ContentType.FirstOf(response) // implements IText, see Yaapii.Atoms
+var contentType = new ContentType.FirstOf(response); // implements IText, see Yaapii.Atoms
-var methods = new Header.Of("Allow") // implements IEnumerable<string>
+var methods = new Header.Of("Allow"); // implements IEnumerable<string>
-var method = new Header.FirstOf("Allow") // implements IText, see Yaapii.Atoms
+var method = new Header.FirstOf("Allow"); // implements IText, see Yaapii.Atoms
-var body = new Body.Of(response) // implements IInput, see Yaapii.Atoms
+var body = new Body.Of(response); // implements IInput, see Yaapii.Atoms
 ```

 If you need the body in a format other than ```IInput```, there are special body classes, that do the conversion for you: